Commander-in-Chief of the Iranian Armed Forces

-The position of Commander-in-Chief (فرمانده کل قوا), formerly known as Bozorg Arteshtārān (بزرگ ارتشتاران), is the ultimate authority of all the Islamic Republic of Iran Armed Forces, and the highest possible military position within the Islamic Republic of Iran.
+The position of Commander-in-Chief (فرمانده کل قوا), formerly known as Bozorg Arteshtârân (بزرگ ارتشتاران), is the ultimate authority of all the Islamic Republic of Iran Armed Forces, and the highest possible military position within the Islamic Republic of Iran.
 The position was established during the Persian Constitutional Revolution.
 According to the Constitution of Iran, the position is vested in the Supreme Leader of Iran and is held since 1981.

+Islamic Republic of Iran

 After the 1979 Iranian Revolution and 15 days after the inauguration of the first president Abolhassan Banisadr in February 1980, Ayatollah Ruhollah Khomeini delegated him as the Commander-in-Chief.
 According to Akbar Hashemi Rafsanjani, this was due to the illness of Ayatollah Khomeini and his concerns about the future of the revolution (in his absence).
 In the decree from Khomeini to Banisadr it is mentioned:

 At this critical stage where the need to concentrate forces is greater than any stage, you are appointed as my representative to the position of the Commander-in-Chief of the Armed Forces in the manner determined by the Constitution of the Islamic Republic of Iran.

 Following the impeachment of Banisadr in June 1981, the title of Commander-in-Chief was not transferred to the next president Mohammad-Ali Rajai, and is kept to this day by the Supreme Leader of the Islamic Republic of Iran.